 Although great design is still primarily attributed to large consumer brands such as Apple, Nike, Samsung and Google, a growing number of pioneers within the industrial world (like Tomra or Honeywell) are realising the competitive advantage of developing design-centric strategies and user-centric experiences.

-Design begins at the top.
-Leaders in these companies are asking; Do our products and services reflect our ambitious brand values?
-Are the various user touch points holistically designed?
+Design begins at the top and design-led leaders are asking; Do our products and services reflect our ambitious brand values?
+Are the various user touch points designed holistically?
 Can a worker can move effortlessly between our different machines?
-Are our customers empowered?
+And; are our customers empowered?

 Below are three design practices illustrating how a superior Human Machine Interface can lead to various forms of competitive advantage, highlighting the user experience principles to consider in the process.